Join Us for Pop Up Test Center Info Sessions

 New Students must set up their Howard Community College (HCC) username and password at HCC password services webpage before they can sign in to ALEKS PPL.

-Once you sign into ALEKS PPL, you will first take an unproctored assessment and continue to an individualized Prep and Learning Module.
+Once you log into ALEKS PPL, you will first take an unproctored assessment and continue to an individualized Prep and Learning Module.
 It is highly recommended that you spend at least five hours in the Prep and Learning Module to prepare for your official, proctored assessment.
 When you feel you are sufficiently prepared, you should take your first proctored assessment.

-You will have to wait at least 24 hours between assessments and will need a password for official, proctored assessments.
+You will have to wait 24 hours between assessments and will need a password for official, proctored assessments.
 When prompted for a proctor password in the box labeled “Proctor Password Required,” enter HCC2020.

 If you are not satisfied with your placement, you can retake the assessment – all students are eligible for two proctored assessments (unproctored assessments do not count towards placement, but it is highly recommended to try your best to better prepare you for the official, proctored assessments).